ADerycke/QTQt-tools/QTQt_displayer/README.md

   - pyrolite (contain the geological time scale)

 *Needed for the GUI interface :*
-  - Pyside6 and 5 for Qt (handle all the user interface)
+  - Pyside6 for Qt (handle all the user interface)
   - tqdm (usefull to follow things for progress bar)